Optimal domain of Volterra operators in Korenblum spaces: Introduction and Preliminaries

-The aim of this article is to undertake a detailed study of the optimal domain space for the class of (Volterra) integral operators $(V_gf)(z)=\int_0^z f(\xi)g'(\xi)\,d\xi$, for $z\in \D$ and $f\in X$, for functions $g\in H(\D)$ coming from the Bloch spaces $\cB$ and $\cB_0$, and where $X$ varies through the family of Korenblum growth Banach spaces $A^{-\gamma}$ and $A^{-\gamma}_0$, for $\gamma>0$; see Section 3 for the definitions and notation.
+In this article we undertake a detailed study of the optimal domain space for the particular class of (Volterra) integral operators given by $(V_gf)(z)=\int_0^z f(\xi)g'(\xi)\,d\xi$, for $z\in \D$ and $f\in X$, with the function $g\in H(\D)$ coming from the Bloch spaces $\cB$ and $\cB_0$, and where $X$ varies through the family of Korenblum growth Banach spaces $A^{-\gamma}$ and $A^{-\gamma}_0$, for $\gamma>0$; see Section 3 for the definitions and notation.
 We caution the reader that the above operators $V_g$ correspond to those which are denoted by $T_g$ in \cite{BDNS} and vice versa.
 The notation $T_g$ is used in this paper for another operator defined in Section 5.

 It is clear from the above discussion that there is a need to clearly formulate various concepts and to identify a precise abstract setting for the ``optimal extension procedure''; see Definition \ref{Def-B}.
 This is carried out in Section 2, which not only creates the framework for this paper but, also for possible future research on this topic in general.
 In particular, the basic properties of the optimal domain space $[T,X]$ for a continuous linear operator $T\colon X\to X$, with $X\subseteq H(\D)$ a Banach space of analytic functions on $\D$, are established in Propositions \ref{P1}--\ref{P3}.